 Standing fully upright, Susan B. Anthony proceeded to speak in what’s been described by Women’s Movement historian Ann D. Gordon as “the most famous speech in the history of the agitation for women’s suffrage” by lambasting the court with her defiant fury.
 Referring to the trial as “this high-handed outrage upon my citizen’s rights” Anthony then turned to the jury stating “you have trampled under foot every vital principle of our government.
 My natural rights, my civil rights, my political rights, my judicial rights, are all alike ignored”.
 She then turned to Justice Hart saying he had denied her a trial by jury since those selected were not her peers given the fact that among its jurors not one woman could be found .

-Judge Hart repeatedly tried to prevent Ms. Anthony from talking any further by demanding she be seated which only resulted in his protests becoming ever more hysterically shrill and falling on deaf ears as Susan Anthony’s words became louder and slower, with her impromptu speech becoming even more infused with impassioned resolve.
+Justice Hart repeatedly tried to prevent Ms. Anthony from talking any further by demanding the morally incensed Women’s Rights leader be seated which only resulted in his protests becoming ever more hysterically shrill and falling on deaf ears as Susan B. Anthony’s words became louder and slower with her impromptu speech becoming even more infused with impassioned resolve.

 Speaking until she felt satisfied to stop, the closing words of the criminal found guilty ended with her openly stating before the court:

 “I shall never pay a dollar of your unjust penalty.”

 To which she would end up keeping her sworn promise.